aravind-selvam/language-identification-using-cnn-and-audio-processing/README.md

 ## Problem statement
-The goal of this project is to build a pipeline to detect vehicles.
+The goal of this project is to build a application to indentify $ Indian languages.

 ## Solution Proposed
-The solution proposed for the above problem is that we have used Computer vision to solve the above problem to detect the vehicle.
+The solution proposed for the above problem is that we have used Deep learning to solve the above problem to detect the vehicle.
-We have used the Pytorch framework to solve the above problem also we created our custom object detection network with the help of PyTorch.
+We have used the Pytorch framework to solve the above problem also we created our custom Language Identification network with the help of PyTorch.
-Then we created an API that takes in the images and predicts the number of vehicles.
+Then we created an API that takes in the audio.mp3 and predicts the language.
 Then we dockerized the application and deployed the model on the AWS cloud.

 ## Dataset Used